+Seitaperä

-The Seitaperä diamondiferous kimberlite pipe is, at 6.9 hectares, the largest known kimberlite pipe in Finland.
-Drilling by your Company has confirmed the presence of diamonds in the pipe.
-The identification during this year's drilling of further potentially diamond bearing mantle xenolith subsequently confirmed as diamondiferous by the recovery of microdiamonds is highly encouraging.
+Your Company has shown that the diamondiferous kimberlite pipe located at Seitaperä is, at 6.9 hectares, the largest known diamondiferous kimberlite pipe in Finland.
+The identification during recent drilling of further potentially diamond bearing mantle xenolith, subsequently confirmed as diamondiferous by the recovery of microdiamonds, is highly encouraging.
 The micro-diamonds observed were white in colour, transparent and octahedral.
-Two of the micro-diamonds including the largest stone were greater than 60 per cent. broken indicating the possibility of larger stone sizes.
+Two of the micro-diamonds, including the largest stone, were greater than 60 per cent broken indicating the possibility of larger stone sizes.